AutodeskGames/stingray-docs/source/sdk_help/extend_editor/asset_editing.md

 #### Generic creator and selector

-In a `.type` file, if you set the `generic_creator` property to true you will be able to right click in the ~{Asset Browser}~ and see an creation menu item for your asset type.
+In a `.type` file, if you set the `generic_creator` property to true you will be able to right click in the **Asset Browser** and see an creation menu item for your asset type.

 ![create scatter brush](../../images/scatter_brush_creation_menu.png)